What is the Patient Choice Scheme?

 - Patients requiring immediately necessary treatment due to an accident or emergency

-Of these, only out of area registered patients registered under the new regulation with no home visiting requirement require an alteration in the way they are managed by the practice.
+Of these, only out of area registered patients registered with no home visiting requirement require an alteration in the way they are managed by the practice.
 Such patients will be able to access all services provided by the practice, except home visits and immediately necessary treatment needed whilst they are away from and unable to attend the registered practice.
 (See below the mechanism by which these patients will access urgent primary medical services if unable to attend their registered practice.)

 The practice should establish whether it is clinically appropriate and practical to register the patient, based on their individual circumstances.
 In addition, practices may agree with the patient to contact their current/previous practice for further information if they have any clinical or other concerns about registering them outside their home area, for example concerns around child and adult safeguarding.